louishenrifranc/ImageFilling/README.md

 ![](images/not_mean_caption.PNG)

 I really wanted to say "Yes embedding makes the difference", but as far as I know, I don't see any differences.
 And if I see some differences sometimes, I guess it's because I want to see them...
-I have some insights why the model didn't need them, but I am open to discuss this (does StackGAN can't generalize on variousworks because it was trained only on very specific captions: flower or birds?).
+I have some insights why the model didn't need them, but I am open to discuss this (StackGAN results are very domain specific: drawing birds or flower).

 # Model
 ## A. Queues and data augmentation